On the abstract elementary class of acts with embeddings: Limit models

 \begin{remark} Recall that a monoid $S$ is right reversible if $St \cap Sr \neq \emptyset$ for every $t, r \in S$.
 Moreover, $S$ is right reversible if and only if all coproducts of injective left acts are injective (see for example \cite[\S III.1.13]{kkm}).
 Therefore any weakly left noetherian monoid which is not a right reversible monoid satisfies that $ (S\text{-acts}, \leq)$ is superstable but there are coproducts of injective left acts which are not injective.
 An explicit example for $S$ is $\{ : x \in \mathbb{Z}_{2} \}^1$ with matrix products where the $1$ stands for adding an identity.

 The previous example shows that the work done in \cite[\S 5]{mj} for classes of modules cannot be extended to this setting putting a bound on how far the arguments given in \cite[\S 5]{mj} can be extended.
-This partially solves the problem stated in the last line of \cite{mj}. \end{remark}
+This partially solves the problem stated in the last line of \cite{mj} which asks to determine the relationship between superstability and closure under coproducts of injective objects in arbitrary categories. \end{remark}

 As in \cite[\S 3]{mlim}, it is possible to extend Theorem \ref{equiv} to the strictly stable setting.
 Since the arguments of \cite[\S 3]{mlim} work for acts, we only record the main result which is an extension of \cite[3.17]{mlim} from modules to acts.